-In January 2016, France changed its regions.
+In January 2016, France transformed its regions.
 The original 27 regions were reduced to 13 regions (12 in mainland France plus Corsica).
 Each of these is subdivided into 2 to 13 departments.

 French and foreign visitors are bewildered by the new names that were finally adopted in June 2016.
 Who will guess that Occitanie is the former regions of Languedoc-Roussillon and Midi-Pyrénées?